jasonsalas/deeptraffic/README.md

 # deeptraffic
 This is my initial submmission for [MIT's self-driving car course](http://selfdrivingcars.mit.edu/) project on deep reinforcement learning, [Deep Traffic](http://selfdrivingcars.mit.edu/deeptrafficjs/).

 This JavaScript code trains a pre-built neural network by tweaking various parameters in order to have an automotive agent drive optimally and maintain a rate of speed just over the speed limit of 70MPH.
 My submission didn't crack the [course's leaderboard](http://selfdrivingcars.mit.edu/leaderboard/), but I did get the net to run stable at an average velocity of 70.66 MPH.
-(The [10th-highest score](http://selfdrivingcars.mit.edu/leaderboard/) hit 74.04 MPH, so clearly I can make this work better.)
+(The [10th-highest score](http://selfdrivingcars.mit.edu/leaderboard/) hit 74.04 MPH, so I'm not too far off the pace, but clearly I can make this work better.)

 ### My code
-Here are [the adjustments](https://github.com/jasonsalas/deeptraffic/blob/master/net.js) I made to the default JavaScript code, to lines 5-8:
+Here are [the adjustments](https://github.com/jasonsalas/deeptraffic/blob/master/net.js) I made to the default JavaScript, to lines 5-8:
 ~~~~
 lanesSide = 4;
 patchesAhead = 10;